 All Responsible Employees, including but not limited to faculty, adjuncts, staff, graduate assistants, and student employees.
-You must report any student or subordinate disclosure within two business days.
-You are encouraged to report peer-to-peer (student-to-student or colleague-to-colleague) disclosure, but are not required to do so.
+As a responsible employee, you must report any student or subordinate disclosure within two business days.
 When in doubt, report to the Title IX Director; privacy will be maintained within the scope of the law.
 See Section VIII of the full Policy.
+Note: Employees and students are encouraged to report peer-to-peer (colleague-to-colleague or student-to-student) disclosure, but are not required to do so.